Ben Carson: Tenure

 In December 2017, The Economist described the Department of Housing and Urban Development (HUD), led by Ben Carson, as "directionless".
 Most of the top HUD positions were unfilled and Carson's leadership was "inconspicuous and inscrutable".
 Of the policies HUD was enacting, The Economist wrote, "it is hard not to conclude that the governing principle at HUD is to take whatever the Obama administration was doing, and do the opposite."
 HUD scaled back the enforcement of fair housing laws, halted several fair housing investigations started by the Obama administration and removed the words "inclusive" and "free from discrimination" from its mission statement.
 HUD saw an exodus of career officials during Carson's tenure.

 On March 6, his first day as secretary, while addressing Housing and Urban Development (HUD) employees, Carson saluted the work ethic of immigrants, and during his comments, he likened slaves to involuntary immigrants.
 A HUD spokesman said that no one present thought Carson "was equating voluntary immigration with involuntary servitude".
 In the same speech, Carson was criticized by some for saying that the human brain "was incapable of forgetting and could be electrically stimulated into perfect recall".

-Under the federal budget proposed by Trump in 2017, HUD's budget for the fiscal year 2018 would be cut by $6.2 billion (13%) and the Community Development Block Grant, a program which Carson praised in a trip to Detroit as HUD secretary, would be eliminated.
+Under the federal budget proposed by President Trump in 2017, HUD's budget for the fiscal year 2018 would be cut by $6.2 billion (13%) and the Community Development Block Grant, a program which Carson praised in a trip to Detroit as HUD secretary, would be eliminated.
 Carson issued a statement supporting the proposed cuts.
 Carson suggested that federal funds for housing in Detroit could be part of an expected infrastructure bill.

 In April 2017, while speaking in Washington at the National Low Income Housing Coalition conference, Carson said that housing funding would be included in an upcoming infrastructure bill from the Trump administration.

-In July 2017, during his keynote address at the LeadingAge Florida annual convention, Carson stated his concern about "seniors who become destitute" and reported that the Department of Housing and Urban Development had increased public housing programs for the elderly by an unspecified number.
+In May 2017, Carson referred to poverty as "a state of mind."
+In July 2017, during his keynote address at the LeadingAge Florida annual convention, Carson stated he was concerned about "seniors who become destitute" and reported that the Department of Housing and Urban Development had increased public housing programs for the elderly by an unspecified number.